julien-boudry/Condorcet/README.md

 ## Roadmap for further releases

-  - Better cache system to prevent any full computing of the Pairwise on new vote / remove vote
+  - Better cache system to prevent any full computing of the Pairwise on new vote / remove vote.
+This would remain a minor optimization that does not concern all cases of use.
-  - Improve & test Ranked pair implementation *(help needed!)*
   - Rebuild Exception System
-  - **Looking for testers!**
   - **Research reference librarians !!**